JPNZ4/CryptoWatch/readme.md

 ### Loops, Functions, I/O
 - [x] The project demonstrates an understanding of C++ functions and control structures.
 (All files in /src)
 - [ ] The project reads data from a file and process the data, or the program writes data to a file.
 (No file read, but JSON data obtained from API)
 - [x] The project accepts user input and processes the input.
-(User can interact with widgets - imgui_layer.*)
+(User can interact with widgets (sort table, change coin in plot) - imgui_layer.*)

 ### Object Oriented Programming
 - [x] The project uses Object Oriented Programming techniques.
 (All files in /src)